Cuicuilco

-Cuicuilco flourished during the Mesoamerican Middle and Late Formative (c.
-700 BCE – 150 CE) periods.
+Construction of the Cuicuilco pyramid began a few centuries BCE, during the Late Preclassic period of Mesoamerican history.
+The site was occupied until its destruction by the eruption of Xitle, sometime between 245 and 315 CE.

-Today, it is a significant archaeological site that was occupied during the Early Formative until its destruction in the Late Formative.
-Based on its date of occupation, Cuicuilco may be the oldest city in the Valley of Mexico and was roughly contemporary with, and possibly interacting with, the Olmec of the Gulf Coast of lowland Veracruz and Tabasco (also known as the Olmec heartland).
+Based on its date of occupation, Cuicuilco may be the oldest city in the Valley of Mexico and was roughly contemporary with, and possibly interacting with, the Olmecs of Mexico's Gulf Coast region (also known as the Olmec heartland).

 Importance

 Based on known facts, it was the first important civic-religious center of the Mexican Highlands, its population probably including all the social strata and cultural traits that would characterize the altépetl (city-state) of classical Mesoamerica.

 Cuicuilco also represents one of the early sites in Meso America to show state formation.
 There is evidence of a four tier settlement hierarchy as well as having made investments in architectural projects.
-It became a rival of the Teotihucan which was also located in the Valley of Mexico (about 60km to the northeast).
+It became a rival of the Teotihuacan which was also located in the Valley of Mexico (about 60 km to the northeast).
 Their interactions were mostly hostile and was personified by both cities taking defensive positions against each other throughout the Valley of Mexico.